metarhia/impress/README.md

   - reverse-proxy (routing request to external HTTP server with url-rewriting)
   - flexible configuration in json file
   - simple logging web requests
+  - connection drivers for MongoDB and MySQL
+  - nodemailer as a plugin for email sending

 ## Example